-Determine your goal(s) and how much you will need and over what time frame.
+Determine your goal(s) and how much you’ll need and over what time frame.
 A few simple calculations will help you work out how much you need to save each week or month to achieve your goal.
 Make note of this.

 Whether your goal is to save for a new car, pay for your children’s private school fees, save for a home deposit or have enough in retirement, all goals big and small are a critical first step.

-2. Understand where and what you are spending your money on and reflect
+2. Understand where and what you’re spending your money on and reflect

 3. Work out if you can realistically achieve your goal and readjust your spending (without sacrificing too much)

 You could actually spend less just by looking at your big-ticket expenses and making a phone call to your provider.
-For example, call up your gas/electricity provider and ask if they can give you a better deal, the same for your health insurer and so on.
+For example, call up your utility providers and ask if they can give you a better deal, the same for your health insurer, and so on.

 4. Unintentionally save intentionally